railsbridge-boston/cookbook/catering.md

 Here's what to do:
 * Place catering orders about 1.5 weeks ahead of the workshop.
-* Delivery times might be roughly: Friday 6:30pm, Saturday 8:45am, Saturday 11:30am
+* Delivery times might be roughly: Saturday 8:45am, Saturday 11:30am
 * Ask caterer when they want to be paid, e.g. on delivery, after the event, etc.
 * Make sure we cover those who have dietary restrictions.
 Dietary restrictions are a question on the registration form.